cern-eos/eos/doc/diopside/manual/using.rst

 The namespace registers all replica/stripe create,unlink and delete operation inside the extended attribute *sys.fs.tracking*.

-The extended attribute truncates when it exceeds 127 letters to half.
-A truncation is nidicated with a leading *\|\|* in the attribute.
+The extended attribute is truncated by half when it exceeds 127 characters.
+A truncation is indicated with a leading *\|\|* in the attribute.

 Possible indicators are: